hyperledger/iroha-python/README.md

 All the library methods have docstrings in its source [iroha.py](iroha/iroha.py).

 *The links above are broken outside the [hyperledger/iroha-python](https://github.com/hyperledger/iroha-python) GitHub repository.*

+If you are interested in different HL Iroha client libraries you can check our [Wiki](https://wiki.hyperledger.org/display/iroha/Hyperledger+Iroha).